 A single post-test only, two group design was used for this study.
 The experimental group included those who completed simulation training on how to provide effective, essential healthcare to women veterans.
 The simulation-based training occurred July, 2012.
 The study gathered survey data designed to determine the level of self-efficacy of practitioners from a sample who had participated in the Mini-Residency program (Part I, or Parts I and II) and compared the levels of self-efficacy to a sample of practitioners who did not participate in simulations.
 Limited by a low response rate, the study sample included 23 practitioners.
 A self-efficacy survey was constructed using Bandura's self-efficacy theory.
 The self-efficacy score for this analysis used the mean of six discrete skill items.
 The reliability of this self-efficacy scale was examined using Cronbach's alpha.
 Results indicated reliability at a = .71.
 The results failed to demonstrate any statistically significant differences between groups.
 However, it was noted that a significant result ( p = .10 level) was evident in the differences in mean self-efficacy scores based on standardized patient experience, which suggests the need for future research using a larger sample size.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Heden, Cindy D., "A Comparison of the Effects of Simulation Training and Non-Simulation Training On Self-Efficacy in Providing Women's Health Care" (2013).
-All Regis University Theses.
+Student Publications.
 200.